EarthScientist/ShippingLanes/README.md

 	dir4_end = [III] this is the old 'simple_direction' with a 4-quadrant return of directionality between the last 2 points of the voyage dir8_begin = [III] a new 8 direction version of the simple direction between the first 2 points of the voyage. dir8_end = [III] a new 8 direction version of the simple direction between the last 2 points of the voyage.

+#### METADATA

+[METADATA](https://github.com/EarthScientist/ShippingLanes/blob/master/METADATA/metadata_shipping_voyages_phase3.xml) Describing all of the data in a global way following ISO-19119 using GeoNetwork.